 If you’re trying to limit physical contact due to the pandemic—or if all that walking seems like a daunting task—consider hosting a drive through registration.

 You can do this by partnering with an organization that has a parking lot, and setting up a table, van, or tent with volunteers and supplies.
 (Think drive through COVID-19 testing site).

 POWER hosted a drive through voter registration drive during the 2020 presidential election, which was a huge success, Cochran says.
 To facilitate the drive, they partnered with local congregations and helped people register online by using tablets and disposable stylists.

 12. Do not incentivize voting

-Incentivizing voting in certain elections is against the law (though not in local races, which is why The Citizen’s upcoming Voter Lottery is a-ok!).
+Incentivizing voting in certain elections is against the law.
 So, if you’re giving out stickers or candy, make sure you’re giving them out to everyone—not just those you register to vote.

 “We want to make sure that we’re aboveboard in all that we’re doing,” Cochran says.
 “We want to make sure that we don’t give anyone any reason to claim voter fraud or any type of registration fraud, we want to make sure that we’re doing things the right way.”

 Photo courtesy of Sheyla Street / Philly Youth Vote